Felling, Tyne and Wear: Rail

 Felling is served by the Tyne & Wear Metro, with the station located between Sunderland Road and Mulberry Street.
 The station itself is described in one official document as "unwelcoming and even intimidating."

 The Metro provides a regular service to Newcastle City Centre, with services running up to every 6 minutes (7–8 minutes during the evening and Sunday) between Pelaw and South Gosforth, increasing to up to every 3 minutes at peak times.

 The nearest rail station is Heworth, with Northern providing a generally hourly service to Newcastle, Metrocentre & Hexham heading west, and Sunderland, Hartlepool & Middlesbrough heading east.

 Bus

 Felling is served by a number of bus routes, running in and around the Gateshead area.

 Sunderland Road is served by Go North East's 27 service, with a frequency of every 15 minutes running between South Shields and Newcastle upon Tyne.

 Felling Square is served predominantly by Go North East's local bus services, with routes running in and around East & West Gateshead, as well as Newcastle upon Tyne.

-Local bus services from Felling Square (as of February 2022) can be seen below.
-Stops A & B are located on Crowhall Lane, with stops C & D on Coldwell Street.
+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Pontop Pike TV transmitter and the Fenham relay transmitter.

+Local radio stations are BBC Radio Newcastle, Capital North East, Heart North East, Smooth North East, Greatest Hits Radio North East and Hits Radio North East.

+The town is served by the local newspaper, Evening Chronicle.